Research Related Development

 By the end of the workshop you will

-- understand the different types of evidence (randomised controlled trials, systematic reviews, observational research);
+- understand the different types of quantitative evidence (randomised and quasi-randomised controlled trials, systematic reviews, observational research – including longitudinal and cross-sectional analyses)

-- how to assess quantitative research papers for validity, reliability, and applicability;
+- assess a range of quantitative research papers for validity, reliability, and applicability

 09:30 - 16:30